ConnorHoang/robot_localization_cpp/README.md

 CompRobo 2025 - Connor Hoang, Franklin Noble

 ### Overview
-The goal of this project was to create a localization algorithm using only LIDAR and odometry, when provided an accurate map of the space, to determine a pose estimate of a robot's position.

-To do this, we implemented a particle filter in C++ using ROS2 middleware.
-We were ultimately able to create a particle filter that converges reasonably well.
+We implemented a particle filter localization algorithm in C++ using ROS2.
+Given LIDAR data, odometry, and a map, the filter generates a pose estimatation and converges reasonably well.

 ### Overall Code Structure
 <!--(design decisions), system architecture-->
 <!--Which files, explain c++...-->
-Our primary particle filter logic is held in pf.cpp and the corresponding header file pf.hpp.
-We also have angle_helpers, helper_functions, and occupancy_field as files with functionality we use in pf.cpp related to their name.
+Our primary particle filter logic is in pf.cpp and pf.hpp, with additional functionality in angle_helpers, helper_functions, and occupancy_field.

 Our code communicates with the robot and with visualization tools using ROS topics.
 The particle filter code itself is a ROS node, and it subscribes to the laser scan topic published by the robot.
 Whenever it updates the position estimate, it publishes that estimate to the transform `/tf` topic.
 It also publishes the particle cloud of pose guesses for debugging purposes.
 This topic, as well as the provided map, are displayed using the rviz2 ROS visualization tool.
-Rviz can also be used to publish an initial guess for the robot's position, so the convergence of the robot can be tested without needing a large volume of updates, particuarly on larger maps.
+Rviz can also be used to publish an initial guess for the robot's position, so the convergence of the robot can be tested without needing a large volume of updates, particularly on larger maps.
 Separately, we used a teleoperation ROS node to publish move commands to the `/cmd_vel` topic, letting the robot drive around to gather more data about its environment.
-This teleop setup could be replaced with a different routine (i.e. bag file) and the particle filter could still acheive convergence.
+This teleop setup could be replaced with a different routine (i.e. bag file) and the particle filter could still achieve convergence.
 <!-- insert here figure of pubs and subs -->

 <img width="1492" height="364" alt="pub_sub_graph" src="https://github.com/user-attachments/assets/5ba03b2f-5455-40b5-8289-c8facf4a5d4e" />